Print volume is one of the most important factors to consider when shopping for a new printer but why? What does it even mean?

-The significance of print volume cannot be overstated because, besides cost, it is arguably the most crucial factor in deciding which printer/copier to purchase.
+One cannot overstate the significance of print volume.
+Besides cost, it is arguably the most crucial factor in deciding which printer/copier to purchase.

-As a local print vendor that has helped businesses of all kinds find their ideal machine, we’ve learned all too well the consequences of ignoring print volume when purchasing a printer and we don’t want you to have to deal with them.
+As a local print vendor that has helped businesses of all kinds find their ideal machine, we've learned all too well the consequences of ignoring print volume when purchasing a printer.
+We don't want you to have to deal with them.

-Because completely neglecting how much you print or copy in a month could lead to overusing the machine past its capacity, which could lead to an increase in service issues, and ultimately, a complete breakdown of the machine.
+Neglecting to track how much you print or copy each month can cause you to overuse a machine past its capacity.
+Overusing a machine can lead to increased service issues and a complete breakdown

-The result is wasted money and an inefficient printing environment, most of which could’ve been avoided if you knew your print volume and purchased a machine that could rightly accommodate it.
+The ultimate result is wasted money and an inefficient printing environment.
+To avoid this, you should know your print volume and purchase a machine that can adequately accommodate it.

 So, let’s get into the article, starting with what print volume means before discussing its importance and how to check your current volume.

 Need a printer/copier?
-Download your free copy of the Complete Guide to Purchasing or Leasing a Printer for Your Business to make sure you get the right machine in place the first time.
+Download your free copy of the Complete Guide to Purchasing or Leasing a Printer for Your Business to ensure you get a suitable machine in place the first time.

 What Does Print Volume Mean?

-Print volume refers to the number of prints or copies an organization produces regularly, and it’s typically measured in monthly increments, also known as prints per month.
+Print volume refers to the number of prints or copies an organization produces regularly.
+It's typically measured in monthly increments, also known as prints per month.

-A machine’s monthly duty cycle is set by the manufacturer of the product and is meant to represent how powerful the machine is.
-While you could technically print at a machine’s maximum monthly duty cycle, you should always follow its recommended monthly print volume.
+The manufacturer sets a machine's monthly duty cycle, representing its power or maximum print capacity.
+While you could technically print at a machine's maximum monthly duty cycle, you should always follow its recommended monthly print volume.

-Recommended monthly print volume is usually around 10% of a machine’s monthly duty cycle and is what manufacturers set as the standard you should follow on a monthly basis.
+The recommended monthly print volume is usually around 10% of a machine's monthly duty cycle, which manufacturers set as the standard you should follow.

 Read our blog on duty cycle vs. recommended monthly print volume to learn more about the differences between the two.